NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         height="700"
     />
     <figcaption>
-        <a href="#figure-classic-navigation">Default browser navigation:</a> In this example, the browser creates a new JavaScript context when navigating between page A and page B. Page A's context is suspended and stored in the bfcache.
-When the user clicks on the back button, this context is resumed and page B's context is suspended and cached.
-Notice that the shared resources of page A et page B are loaded twice.
+        <a href="#figure-classic-navigation">Default browser navigation:</a> In this example, the browser creates a new JavaScript context when navigating between Page A and Page B. Page A's context is suspended and stored in the bfcache.
+When the user clicks the back button, this context is resumed, and Page B's context is suspended and cached.
+Note that the shared resources of Page A and Page B are loaded twice.
     </figcaption>
 </figure>